Apestein/chirp/README.md

 # Chirp (work in progress) - A twitter style social media app.
 100% typesafe & 100% serverless.
+Typescript-eslint library ensures this app is 100% typesafe by preventing "any" type from leaking in.
+Type inference provided by Prisma, tRPC, and Zod allows for a typesafe codebase without type declaration everywhere.
 Production ready, infinite scaling.

 _Features:_